-The Claim Folder supports better tracking capabilities 60 for the physical files that go along with the electronic record of a claim.
+The Claim Folder supports better tracking capabilities for the physical files that go along with the electronic record of a claim.
+30

-By capturing detailed information on claims, the Claim Folder tries to improve the efficiency of claim professionals 65 in many ways.
-First, because the information is organized in a logical, easy to use format, there is less digging required 84 to find basic information to support any number of inquiries.
-Second, the Claim Folder uses its information to support other applications like Forms and Correspondence, so that claim information does not have to be reentered every time it is needed.
+By capturing detailed information on claims, the Claim Folder tries to improve the efficiency of claim professionals in many ways.
+First, because the information is organized in a 35 certain actions like changing a jurisdiction, identifying an logical, easy to use format, there is less digging required to find basic information to support any number of inquiries.
+Second, the Claim Folder uses its information to support other applications like Forms and Correspondence, so that claim information does not have to be reentered every time it ${40}$ is needed.
 Third, it provides better ways to find physical files to reduce the time required finding and working with them.
 Beyond this, there are many other potential uses of claim folder information.

-The Claim Folder also tries to overcome some of the current processing requirements that the LEGACY system imposes such as recording losses without claims, requiring policy numbers for claim set-up, requiring reserves for lines, and other restrictions.
-This will reduce some of the lowvalue added work required to feed the LEGACY system.
+The claim Folder also tries to overcome some of the current 45 processing requirements that the LEGACY system imposes such as recording losses without claims, requiring policy numbers for claim set-up, requiring reserves for lines, and other restrictions.
+This will reduce some of the low-value added work required to feed the LEGACY system.
+50

 Finally, the Claim Folder organizes and coordinates information on participants and performers so that all people involved in a claim can be identified quickly and easily.
-Key Users

-Although claim professionals are the primary users of the Claim Folder, any claims professional can utilize the Claim Folder to learn about a claim or answer an inquiry about a claim.
+Although claim professionals are the primary users of the 55 Claim Folder, any claims professional can utilize the Claim Folder to learn about a claim or answer an inquiry about a claim.

 Because the Claim Folder is the primary entry point for new claims, it needs to capture information necessary to set-up new claims and be able to pass the information to the LEGACY system.
-Once the information is passed, the LEGACY system owns all information contained in both systems, and it is uneditable in the Claim Folder.
+Once the information is passed, the LEGACY system owns all information contained in both 65 systems, and it is uneditable in the Claim Folder.
 However, the Claim Folder has more information than what is contained in the LEGACY system, and therefore allows certain information to be entered and modified once the claim is pushed to the LEGACY system.